 Since 1962, the American Civil Liberties Union of New Mexico (ACLU-NM) has been dedicated to preserving and advancing the civil rights and legal freedoms guaranteed by the United States Constitution and the Bill of Rights.

-The national ACLU has defended freedom for 90 years, and ACLU-NM for nearly 50.
+The national ACLU has defended freedom for 90 years, and ACLU-NM for more than 50.
 We are the largest civil liberties organization in the state with over 6,000 members, working in the courts, the legislature and our communities to protect the rights of all people living in New Mexico.

 The ACLU of New Mexico Foundation is responsible for our legal, education and communication efforts.
 The ACLU of New Mexico’s membership union is responsible for our lobbying and legislative work.